 In order for a robust transactional ecosystem to evolve for Zcash, it is necessary for vendors to be able to issue requests for payment.
 At present, the best option available is to manually specify a payment address, a payment amount, and potentially memo field content.
 Of these three components, existing wallets only provide functionality for reading payment addresses in a semi-automated fashion.
 It is then necessary for the user to manually enter payment amounts and any associated memo information, which is tedious and may be error-prone, particularly if a payment is intended for multiple recipients or the memo field information contains structured data that must be faithfully reproduced.

-This ZIP seeks to eliminate these issues by proposing a standard format that wallet vendors may support so that human intervention is required only for approval, not creation, of such a payment transaction.
+This ZIP seeks to eliminate these issues by proposing a standard format that wallet vendors may support so that human intervention is required only for approval, not creation, of such a transaction.

 The format must be a valid URI.